-Daisy House is presently serving her third term as Deputy Chief of the Cree Nation of Chisasibi.
+Daisy House is presently serving her first term as Chief of the Cree Nation of Chisasibi.
 She previously completed three terms as Deputy Chief for a total of 13 years.
 Her fluency in English, French and Cree enables her to communicate well and interact with the various entities with which the Cree Nation of Chisasibi conducts business.
 Her entire career has been focused on service to the community in the fields of education and politics.

 Prior to being elected to her current position, she has worked as the Director of the local daycare, Student Affairs Technician, teacher and Student Life Animator and Academic Advisor.
 She has also served as the Youth Chief.

 Daisy has also maintained an on-going commitment to her own education.
 She has a degree in Early Childhood Education from Heritage College, a Family Life Certificate from Concordia University and has a Bachelor of Education degree as well as certificates in Aboriginal Literacy and Education for First Nations and Inuit from McGill University.

 In acknowledgement of her many accomplishments, Daisy has been the honored recipient of the Community Recognition Award.